ltworf/relational/windows/README.txt

 	Create the setup with Inno Setup
 - Move windows/ss.iss to ../
+- Download the Microsoft Visual C++ 2010 Redistributable, call it vcredist_x86.exe and save it in the relational main directory
 - Open ss.iss with Inno Setup, Build and Compile

 A directory named "Output" will be created, which will contain the installer.